grantmcconnaughey/Flake8Rules/README.md

 * `code` - The 4 character Flake8 issue code.
 * `message` - A short message describing the issue.
 * `content` - The fully rendered HTML content describing the issue and how to fix it.
-The HTML is escaped.
 * `links` - A list of additional links to visit for more information.

 ## Contributing